Homeschooling with an Infant

 4. When the baby needs fed or requires attention it is recess time!

-5. Our theme this year is world exploration.
-It is a little more laid back than originally planned.
-Being okay with simplifying is very important in this stage of life!
+5. Our theme this year has been world exploration.
+This is a little more laid back than originally planned.
+To be okay with simplification is very important in this stage of life!

 6. Find ways to supplement homeschool without over taxing mom.
 We enrolled the girls in co-op classes.
 Last semester, they studied Marine Biology with a classroom of similarly aged homeschoolers.
 This semester they are enjoying Chemistry and Theater.
 This has been SO much fun for them!